manojexamai/CSharpConcepts/src/DotNetConcepts/Demo_DemoDbWebApi/Readme.txt

             ...
             provideHttpClient()
         ]
+04. Next, add the Service to the DI container.
+Run the following command:
+        > ng generate service services/category
+    This will create the following two files in the "services" folder: src/app/services/category.spec.ts
+        src/app/services/category.ts
+05. Rename the "category.ts" file to "category.service.ts"
+    And move the interface to its own file "category.model.ts".
-05. Next, add the Component to display the list of categories.
+06. Next, add the Component to display the list of categories.
     In the Terminal Window, after navigating to the "Project" folder, run the following command:
         > ng generate component components/category-list --standalone=true
     This will generate the StandAlone Component by: